 The use of vaccines is an important key to preventing hepatitis.
 Vaccinations are available to prevent the development of hepatitis A and B. Experts are currently developing vaccines against hepatitis C. A vaccination for hepatitis E exists in China, but it isn’t available in the United States.

 Chronic hepatitis B or C can often lead to more serious health problems.
 Because the virus affects the liver, people with chronic hepatitis B or C are at risk for:

 - chronic liver disease

 When your liver stops functioning normally, liver failure can occur.
 Complications of liver failure include:

 - bleeding disorders

-- a buildup of fluid in the abdomen
+- a buildup of fluid in your abdomen, known as ascites

 - kidney failure

 - hepatic encephalopathy, which can involve fatigue, memory loss, and diminished mental abilities due to the buildup of toxins, like ammonia, that affect brain function

 - hepatocellular carcinoma, which is a form of liver cancer